Egorka1988/TMS-diploma/README.md

     $ python manage.py migrate
     $ python manage.py runserver
     </code></pre>
-13. If everything is well, you will recieve a link http://127.0.0.1:8000/ and I hope, it works.
-Enjoy!
+13. If everything is well, you will recieve a link http://127.0.0.1:8000/ and your backend is run now.
+14. Frontend is written with React+Redux as SPA.